RomTholos/RomTholos/README.md

 ```python
 '\x03\x03\x03\x04'
 ```
+### GPG Signing (optional)
+RSCF can be signed with GPG for tampering protection.
+Files shall be using the .sig extension.

 ## Renderer
 A 'renderer' is basically a profile which stores information how to compress a RAW file to a target archive type.
 It typically includes information on: